-The Dynamex decision will have a large impact on the way many industries conduct business, and many businesses will need to reexamine their use of independent contractors, and their current agreements, to determine whether re-classification is necessary.
+The Dynamex decision will have a large impact on the way many industries conduct business, and many businesses will need to re-examine their use of independent contractors, and their current agreements, to determine whether re-classification is necessary.

-Robert Cooper is Co-Chair of the firm's Labor & Employment practice group in our Los Angeles office.
+Robert Cooper is a Shareholder of the Firm's Labor & Employment Practice Group.
 He can be reached at 213.891.5230 or rcooper@buchalter.com